Officer 'jumped out of way' of stolen car

 'Very hostile'

-When the passengers got out of the car he noticed a police colleague with a causality.
+When the passengers got out of the car he noticed a police colleague with a casualty.

 He said the victim had a chest wound and there was blood on the green and white jersey he was wearing.